On non-linear chiral 4-form theories in D=10: Equivalence of INZ and ``clone" formulations of non-linear duality-invariant -form theories

 \section{Equivalence of INZ and ``clone" formulations of non-linear duality-invariant $p$-form theories}

-We shall now show that a more recent, so called ``clone" Lagrangian formulation of non-linear duality-invariant $p$-form theories introduced for free theories by Mkrtchyan \cite{Mkrtchyan:2019opf} and generalized to non-linear cases in \cite{Avetisyan:2021heg,Avetisyan:2022zza} is fully equivalent to the INZ formulation put forward in \cite{Ivanov:2014nya}.
+We shall now show that a so-called ``clone" Lagrangian formulation of non-linear duality-invariant $p$-form theories introduced for free theories by Mkrtchyan \cite{Mkrtchyan:2019opf} and recently generalized to non-linear cases in \cite{Avetisyan:2021heg,Avetisyan:2022zza} is fully equivalent { to the INZ formulation \cite{Ivanov:2014nya} originally put forward for $D=4$ non-linear electrodynamics and generalized recently to higher-dimensional duality-invariant $p$-form theories in \cite{Ferko:2024zth}}.

 We will demonstrate this equivalence for the case of the non-linear chiral $2n$-form theories in $D=4n+2$, using a simple field redefinition.
 The generalization of this proof to duality-invariant $(2n+1)$-form theories in $D=4(n+1)$ is straightforward.
 It can be obtained, for instance, by performing the dimensional reduction and truncation of the $D=4n+2$ theory to $D=4n$.